candrsn/canupo/README.txt

   is _slower_ than LDA, so be prepared to wait some time (more for larger N).
   This is sometimes, but seldom, better than LDA (usually not worth the wait).

+- You may find the other uses of "msc_tool" handy when dealing with a large number of scenes and multiple multi-scale parameters.
+It can identify which scales are present in a multiscale file, as well as convert these to plain xyz files (warning: large files!).
+Similarly you may find the "filter" utility occasionnaly useful for splitting a scene into classified elements.

 Nicolas Brodu <nicolas.brodu@numerimoire.net>
 July 2011